 The Silver Bridge collapse in 1967 killed 46 people.
 A writer from the Cleveland Plain Dealer wrote a story of one of the victim's surviving family, implying the widow was present when he interviewed the children.
 The Supreme Court upheld a false light verdict against the newspaper.
-(In this Dec.
-15, 1967 file photo, rescuers take a body to a temporary morgue in Point Pleasant, W. Va., after it was recovered from wreckage taken from the Ohio River where the Silver Bridge collapsed.
-A crucial joint in the 39-year-old Silver Bridge's eyebar suspension system snapped from years of corrosion and neglect, and the normal vibrations of heavy rush-hour traffic on U.S. Route 35 shook it apart.
-AP Photo, File, reprinted with permission from The Associated Press.)
+In this 1967 photo, rescuers take a body to a temporary morgue after it was recovered from wreckage of the bridge collapse.
+(AP Photo, used with permission from the Associated Press)

 In Cantrell v.
 Forest City Publishing Co., 419 U.S. 245 (1974), the Supreme Court upheld a verdict against the Cleveland Plain Dealer, a newspaper of Forest City Publishing, for an article casting the plaintiff, Margaret Mae Cantrell, in false light.

 Cantrell demonstrates one of the limitations to the freedom of the press.